 Religion, Philosophy and Ethics (RPE) is an intellectually stimulating course that aims to provide answers to a number of questions about meaning, origin, purpose, truth and the fundamental nature of reality.
-Unlike the staid courses of religious education offered in many schools, RPE is designed for bright and able children and it covers not only statutory Religious Education, but also some elements of statutory PSHE/ Citizenship and "Fundamental British Values": in particular we explore religious extremism, radicalism, social cohesion, political engagement and processes, FGM, so-called "honour-based" violence and a wealth of other topics that address cultural, social and ethnic diversity in modern Britain.
+Unlike the staid courses of religious education offered in many schools, RPE is designed for bright and able children and it covers not only statutory Religious Education, but also Psychology, Philosophy and social science.
+It is designed not only to meet the needs of a standard GCSE qualification, but also to allow pupils from diverse religious and ethnic backgrounds to consider issues of religious extremism, radicalism, social cohesion, political engagement and processes, FGM, so-called "honour-based" violence and a wealth of other topics that address cultural, social and ethnic diversity in modern Britain.
 Lessons are a lively mix of debate, critical thinking, academic writing and reading in a judgment free and brave space.

 The first component ("Religion") tackles religious worldviews.
-Currently, we study Christianity, Islam and Sikhism and this is likely to continue to be the case.
+Currently, we study Christianity and Islam.
+The Christianity component is compulsory.
 The course focuses on theories of truth and reality, the ethical response of humanity to questions of existence, especially the existence of God, and religious practices.
 We are keen to address issues of social cohesion arising from an understanding of religious teachings, ethics and scriptural or doctrinal ideas found in faiths and worldviews relevant to our community.